Loicandre/LED_PWM_Controller/README.md

 STL 3D printed Housing provided in HW folder

 ## UART Command :

+UART has priority.
+To return to the potentiometer control, stop sending UARTs frames and turn the potentiometer a bit.

 UART HW is 2 pin 2mm JST connector with RX only and GND, 3V3, 9600B, 8n1